-Prerequisite(s): Career Seminar in Social Work, Introduction to Social Work, Human Behavior and the Social Environment I and Human Behavior and the Social Environment II
+Prerequisite(s): Career Seminar in Social Work, Introduction to Social Work, Human Behavior and the Social Environment I and Human Behavior and the Social Environment II Prerequisite Note(s): This course is for social work majors only.

 This course is the first of two courses designed to provide students with the theory and skills needed to engage in generalist social work practice.
 Special attention will be on the practice with individuals, families, and groups.
 Students will learn to engage these systems through effective communication from a strengths based perspective.
 Students will also learn the process of assessment, intervention, and evaluation.
 Special attention will be given to ethics in practice and multicultural competence.